The Sea of Grass (film): Plot

 In St. Louis, Missouri, on Lutie Cameron's wedding day, she receives a telegram from her fiancé, cattle rancher Col. Brewton, telling her to board the train for New Mexico to marry him in the small town of Salt Fork.
 The first person she meets in town is Brice Chamberlain, who warns her of likely unhappiness with Brewton, locally considered a tyrant.

 Chamberlain escorts Lutie to the courthouse, where a judge is dismissing charges against several of Jim's men.
 They were accused of harassing homesteaders, who filed claims on Jim's land, until they left; all charges were dismissed for lack of evidence.
-Jim is triumphant, & exhults when he sees Lutie in the crowd.
+Jim is triumphant, & exults when he sees Lutie in the crowd.

 At the ranch, Brewton takes her out to see the prairie.
 He thinks it is beautiful and runs his cattle on government-owned land, abutting his own claims (some owned by his hired men).
 He opposes homesteaders because he believes the Great Plains do not get enough rain to sustain farming.
 His opinion is opposed by the locals, including Chamberlain.
 Lutie isn't sure if she agrees with Jim or not.

 Lutie becomes very lonely, living so far from town and female company.
 Brewton is often away, on the range with his men and the cattle.
 She befriends a displaced homestead couple, Sam and Selina Hall, and persuades Brewton to allow them to settle on his ranch.

 When she visits them one day, she is surprised to see Chamberlain, who rides with her on her way home and confesses his attraction to her.
 Lutie confesses her struggles to adapt to her new home and her husband's emotional distance, while rejecting his advances.
 She gives birth to a daughter, Sara Beth.

 During a blizzard, the Halls are alarmed by the sound of Brewton's cattle near their house.
 Fearful for his wheat crop, Sam goes out of the house with his rifle, planning to scare off the cattle.
 When they stampede, he shoots and kills one of the cows, which results in Brewton's men striking him with their gun buts.
 His pregnant wife then goes into the storm to carry him back into the house and loses her baby.
 Having lost their crop and baby, they are broken and concede the land to Brewton.
 Lutie tries to talk to Selina, but the Halls decide to sever ties with her.